tom-seddon/beeblink/docs/tech.md

 - $70...$7e - reserved for additional future expansion
 - $7f - always invalid

-Three notes:
+Response types are 7-bit numbers, divided up as follows:

+- $00 - reserved
+- $01...$7f - ordinary response, sent in response to an ordinary request

+Response type $04 is the error response, indicating that the BBC should produce a BRK message containin the supplied text.

+Notes:

 - text produced by the server is retrieved in parts, one request/response per part.
 Each part is buffered on the stack, then printed out, so that there's never a request/response in flight when `OSWRCH` is called.
 This ensures you can spool server output

-- any request can always return ERROR.
+- any non-fire-and-forget request can always return ERROR.
 The request/response routine in the ROM looks after this by automatically issuing an appropriate BRK

 - the HTTP link type doesn't support fire-and-forget requests yet

+- the request/response type values are entirely arbitrary, and in no particular order.
+They're just assigned in the order I wrote the code for them

+## Versioning

+There isn't any versioning mechanism, other than being a bit careful.

+## Message sub-types

+Some of the earlier message types have 2-layer type mechanism, with the first byte of the payload being a kind of message sub-type.
+The idea here was to avoid exhausting the 7-bit message type space.

+But it looks like there's little danger of this, and it's a bit more hassle to code.
+So the later message types don't do this.

 # Link types

 There are two supported link types: HTTP, and serial (which covers